rust-lang/book/nostarch/chapter12.md

     --snip--
 ```

-Adding a check for the number of arguments
+Listing 12-8: Adding a check for the number of arguments

 This code is similar to the `Guess::new` function we wrote in Listing 9-13,
 where we called `panic!` when the `value` argument was out of the range of